In this step, we’ll work through drafting the documents you will send to the media.

 ‘900 children die every day.
 Wiping your bum can save lives’

 (900 children under 5 die every day from diseases caused by poor sanitation so Who Gives a Crap toilet paper gives 50% of its profits to sanitation projects around the world).

-If you fancy being creative, then go ahead, but remember, not at the expense of clarity:
+If you fancy being creative, then go ahead:

 'Can you find a BFF on an app?’

 Once you have your headline, you have to tell the story.
-There is a formula to writing a release and we show you that formula in the media release template that you download.
+There is a formula to writing a release and we show you that formula in the media release template that you download below.

-You are not writing a finished article for the journalist, but rather you are giving them the building blocks to write their own story.
+Remember you are not writing a finished story for the journalist, you are giving them the building blocks to write their own story.

 When we were taught to write a story at school, we were told that all good stories have a beginning, a middle and an end.
 Well completely forget that!
 With a media release, you flip this; you start with the punch line and work your way back from there.